icon

 Main Responsibilities

-For a more detailed look at all the main responsibilities of a sales manager, it’s worth exploring separate materials and instructions.
+For a more detailed overview of the main responsibilities of a sales manager, see our separate guide.

 Industry Specifics